Coronavirus update: Cruises with sick, dead passengers awaiting approval to dock in Florida

 Gabaroni and Huergo, both defense contractors in Orlando, set sail on a dream vacation aboard the Zaandam the day before the U.S. State Department advised people to avoid cruise travel and before any substantial restrictions were in place in Florida.

-The cruise line said in the statement that about 45 guests who still have mild illness and are unfit to travel at this time will continue to isolate on board until recovered.
-They would be allowed to leave only after they have recovered and are in alignment with CDC guidelines for being fit to travel.

-The statement said that since March 22, 97 guests and 136 crew members have reported influenza-like symptoms.
-There are 808 guests and 583 crew on Rotterdam, and 442 guests and 603 crew on the Zaandam. there are four children under the age of 12 on board, the statement said.

-The Zaandam set sail from Buenos Aires on March 7 and was originally scheduled to end at San Antonio, Chile on March 21.
+The Zaandam set sail from Buenos Aires on March 7 and was originally scheduled to end the first leg of the voyage at San Antonio, Chile, on March 21 before departing again for Fort Lauderdale.
 The cruise was stranded off the coast of Panama after it was not allowed to dock in Chile and other ports along its path.

 Coronavirus update: Cruises with sick, dead passengers awaiting approval to dock in Florida

-Note: This story has been edited to correct the name of the company to Carnival Corp.